NIH-NICHD/Data-Linkage-Governance/README.md

 * A [metadata schema](MetadataSchema) for data governance information relevant to linking individual-level participant data and sharing and using linked datasets.

+* A [landscape analysis](LandscapeAnalysis.md) that identifies existing governance-relevant standards that could be used in a data governance metadata schema.

 * A prototype data governance metadata collection tool to enable researchers to enter, store, and communicate consent, policy, regulatory, and other governance information as participant-level and dataset-level metadata through the life of a research project in a standard format.

 * A governance database for multiple NIH and HHS clinical and administrative datasets, providing structure and provenance for all dataset governance information regarding linkage and use of those data.